 Have you ever missed out on an opportunity to submit an article or blog post to an online or printed publication, because you couldn’t find the time to write something new?
 That’s too bad!
 You’ve got a bunch of great material at your fingertips, and just because they asked for something original doesn’t mean you have to start from scratch.
 Why not take selections from several related posts and combine them into a new one?
 You’ll need to do a little editing to make it flow properly, but it’ll take a lot less time than coming up with something brand new.

 Your old blog posts don’t have to disappear into obscurity!
 Some, such as event announcements, may be time-sensitive, but organizing principles don’t change, so a list of tips you prepared two years ago will be equally useful today.
 All you need is a way to promote them once they’ve disappeared from your home page and your subscribers have deleted them from their inboxes or RSS readers.

 If you follow me on Twitter, you may have noticed that once or twice a day, I tweet a link to one of my older posts.
-I do this using a WordPress plug-in called Tweet Old Posts I installed after reading about it on Site Sketch 101, and it’s doing a great job of bringing my earlier work to the attention of newer readers and reviving the discussions on those posts.
+I do this using a WordPress plug-in called Tweet Old Posts, and it’s doing a great job of bringing my earlier work to the attention of newer readers and reviving the discussions on those posts.
 It can be configured to exclude certain categories or even specific posts, and you can decide how often you want it to tweet as well as the time frame of posts you want it to choose from.

 If you have a self-hosted WordPress blog and you’ve been blogging for a while, I highly recommend that you try this plug-in.
 But even if you don’t, there’s no reason you can’t post links to your older posts on Twitter, Facebook, or elsewhere.
 You can even organize the process by using a pre-scheduling tool such as TweetDeck or HootSuite.